gordon801/cs231n/README.md

 # CS231n: Deep Learning for Computer Vision - Assignment Solutions

-This repository contains worked solutions for the Spring 2023 Assignments from the Stanford University CS231n: Deep Learning for Computer Vision course.
+This repository contains solutions for the Spring 2023 Assignments from the Stanford University CS231n: Deep Learning for Computer Vision course.
 The solutions are thoroughly annotated with comments and worked through in an intuitive manner.

 ## Course Information
 - **Course Website**: [CS231n: Deep Learning for Computer Vision](https://cs231n.stanford.edu/)